EdwardShanahan07/avengers-quiz/README.md

 ### Flowchart
 The flowchart describes how the program will run and give me an idea of what functions and logic are needed.

+### User Stores
+- As a user, I want to see instructions on how the quiz works.
+- As a user, I want the choice to play or quit the application after reading the instructions.
+- As a user, I want to enter my name.
+- As a user, I want to see the question and multiple-choice options.
+- As a user, I want to see if my answer choices were correct or incorrect.
+- As a user, I want to keep track of what question number I am on.
+- As a user, when I finish the quiz, I want to see my score.
+- As a user, I want to see previous users' scores on a leaderboard.
+- As a user, I want to choose to replay or quit the application.

 ![](./readme-assets/img/flowchart.jpg)